insin/newforms/docs/forms.rst

 By default, ``autoId`` is set to the string ``'id_{name}'``.

-It’s possible to customize the suffix character appended to generated labels (default: ``':'``), or omit it entirely, using the ``labelSuffix`` parameter::
+It's possible to customise the suffix character appended to generated labels (default: ``':'``), or omit it entirely, using the ``labelSuffix`` parameter::

    var f = new ContactForm({autoId: 'id_for_{name}', labelSuffix: ''})